cl-illc/semantics-2024/_posts/2021-05-07-FinalEval.md

 ### Poster instructions

 The goal of the poster session is to present your project to us and your classmates, discuss it and get feedback and ideas.
-Due to this years situation, we will hold the poster session online in Zoom.
+The poster presentations will be held in person, so make sure to get your poster printed in time.
 We recommend the following structure:

 * Introduce the problem area and the task, and clearly state your specific research question(s) and their novelty.
 * Describe the models / architectures that you have developed in the project, in a way that they are clear to your classmates.